-Within the old walls the Church of San Paolo can be admired.
+Within the old walls of the town, the Church of San Paolo can be admired.
 Pleasant night time events are organised on summer evenings.
-Excellent restaurants in the town with traditional dishes.
+There are excellent restaurants in the town serving traditional dishes.

 The mightiest symbol of Malatesta power in all the Conca valley, and perhaps the most unusual; its geometric lines are incomparable.
 It stands on a high promontory; on a clear day you can see the whole sweep of the coast from Ravenna to Fano.
 The highest terraces give views to the Apennine hills, and San Marino seems almost close enough to touch.

 Montefiore parish church.
 Exterior and doorway date from the 14th century.
 Inside is a fine wooden crucifix of the 14th-century Rimini School, a fresco of the Virgin and Child by Bernardino Dolci (15th century) and the splendid altarpiece showing Our Lady of Mercy, by Luzio Dolci (16th century).

 Curina gateway 14th/15th century with later alterations

 The walls surrounding the town have recently been restored, and the road running by them makes for a short but rewarding walk in outstanding natural scenery.
 Near the attractive Porta Nova gateway, also restored, you can walk up to the park (accessible also from near the Fortress): this is one of the most spectacular green spaces in Romagna.